Money Laundering at Danske Bank

 It turns out that the Estonian branch of the Danske Bank from Denmark had thousands of suspicious customers and may have laundered up to €200bn over a nine-year period.

-The scandal - which involved over 32 currencies and companies in Cyprus, the Seychelles, British Virgin Islands and the UK - lead to the resignation of its CEO Thomas Borgen, although he has protested that he did everything he was legally required to do.
+The scandal - which involved over 32 currencies and companies in Cyprus, Seychelles, British Virgin Islands and the UK - lead to the resignation of its CEO Thomas Borgen.
+However, he has protested that he did everything he was legally required to do.

-Incidentally, Denmark is ranked the second best country in the world on Transparency International's Corruption Perceptions Index 2017.
-Yet it has no whistleblowing legislation, which may have brought the Danske case to light earlier.
+Incidentally, Denmark is ranked the second-best country globally on Transparency International's Corruption Perceptions Index 2017.
+Yet, it has no whistleblowing legislation, which may have brought the Danske case to light earlier.
 And in 2013, the OECD pointed out that it had "serious concerns about the lack of enforcement" of bribery paid by Danish companies abroad.

 UK Authorities Hit Back With UWOs

 The UK's National Crime Agency has recently developed a taste for unexplained wealth orders.
-Zamira Hajiyeva - the wife of jailed Azerbaijani banker who spent £16m at Harrods and owns luxury properties including a £11.5m Knightsbridge home - has been forced to explain the source of her wealth.
+Zamira Hajiyeva - the wife of jailed Azerbaijani banker who spent £16m at Harrods and owns luxury properties, including an £11.5m Knightsbridge home - has been forced to explain the source of her wealth.

 Still, there's a lot further for the authorities to go.
-Transparency International has claimed that £4.4bn worth of property in London that has been bought with suspicious wealth is linked to politically-exposed persons and criminals.
+Transparency International has claimed that £4.4bn worth of property in London bought with suspicious wealth is linked to politically exposed persons and criminals.

 A Chairman's Fall from Grace

 Carlos Ghosn has not just been at the helm of Renault Nissan but is a true legend in the global car industry for the way he saved Nissan from bankruptcy in 1999 and nursed it back to rude health.
-He's the only person to have run two Fortune Global 500 companies (Renault and Nissan) simultaneously.
-And for years he was one of the top five most respected business leaders in the world.
+He's the only person to simultaneously run two Fortune Global 500 companies (Renault and Nissan).
+And for years, he was one of the top five most respected business leaders in the world.

 An investigation was launched following a tip-off by a whistleblower, who accused Ghosn of misappropriating funds for personal use.
-Allegedly Nissan spent millions of dollars to purchase and renovate luxury homes in Brazil, Lebanon, France and the Netherlands without legitimate business justifications.
-This could open Ghosn up to charges of professional embezzlement as well as tax evasion for not reporting this benefit in his income tax returns.
+Allegedly Nissan spent millions of dollars purchasing and renovating luxury homes in Brazil, Lebanon, France and the Netherlands without legitimate business justifications.
+This could open Ghosn up to charges of professional embezzlement and tax evasion for not reporting this benefit in his income tax returns.

 Prosecutors also claim that Ghosn arranged for himself future compensation to the tune of 8 billion yen ($70.5 million) that was not reported on Nissan's annual report - in contravention of Japanese securities regulations.

-Finally, Ghosn is also facing charges of corruption for dubious consultation fees paid by Nissan to his older sister, although the company is unable to confirm whether she has actually performed any work for which she was paid.
+Finally, Ghosn is also facing corruption charges for dubious consultation fees paid by Nissan to his older sister.
+However, the company cannot confirm whether she has actually performed any work for which she was paid.

-All of the above are presently allegations and charges that need to be proven, but they ring a warning bell for top executives, no matter how illustrious, against using their companies as a piggy bank to fund their lifestyle.
+All of the above are presently allegations and charges that need to be proven.
+Still, they ring a warning bell for top executives, no matter how illustrious, against using their companies as a piggy bank to fund their lifestyle.

 New Guidance on Passwords and Encryption from the ICO

-The ICO has reminded companies that given the availability of low-cost encryption solutions, they are expected to use encryption when storing or transmitting personal data.
-If it is important for you to have an encryption policy, be sure to train your staff in its use and importance, but remember the residual risks to the data remain even after encryption.
+The ICO has reminded companies that they are expected to use encryption when storing or transmitting personal data, given the availability of low-cost encryption solutions.
+If it is important that you have an encryption policy, be sure to train your staff in its use and importance, but remember that the residual risks to the data remain even after encryption.

 State of Whistleblowing

 The FCA recently published its review of whistleblowing arrangements by firms in the UK financial services sector.
-It claims that the new rules introduced in 2017 have spurred firms into implementing whistleblowing arrangements and managing concerns fairly, consistently, and in a way which protects the individual whistleblower.
-Non-exec directors (NEDs) are providing independent oversight and accountability and helping to raise the profile of whistleblowing.
-However, the report has also identified key areas requiring improvement, most notably in the provision of whistleblowing training to staff, preparation of whistleblowing annual reports, and the need for better documentation as well as practical arrangements for protecting whistleblowers against victimisation.
+It claims that the new rules introduced in 2017 have spurred firms into implementing whistleblowing arrangements and managing concerns fairly, consistently, and in a way that protects the individual whistleblower.
+Non-exec directors (NEDs) provide independent oversight and accountability and helping to raise the profile of whistleblowing.
+However, the report has also identified key areas requiring improvement, most notably in the provision of whistleblowing training to staff, preparation of whistleblowing annual reports, and the need for better documentation, plus practical arrangements for protecting whistleblowers against victimisation.